-Fig. 4.- Solid line is a histogram of all eccentricities after each encounter except for the first ten for all pure Newtonian sequences of 1000:10:10.
-The dashed line is a thermal distribution of eccentricities.
-The distribution is roughly thermal for low eccentricity but deviates for $e \gtrsim 0.6$.
-The expected thermal distribution of eccentricities is altered by losses of high eccentricity orbits to merger.
+Fig. 4.-Solid line shows a histogram of all eccentricities after each encounter except for the first 10 for all pure Newtonian sequences of 1000:10:10.
+The dashed line shows a thermal distribution of eccentricities.
+The distribution is roughly thermal for low eccentricity but deviates for $e \ge 0.6$.
+The expected thermal distribution of eccentricities is altered by losses of high-eccentricity orbits to merger.